 Rabies is a viral disease is fatal for dogs and cats.
 Rabies is almost always transmitted via the bite of a rabid animal (often a skunk, raccoon, fox or bat).
 It is a New York State Law that all dogs and cats have a current Rabies Vaccine.
 There are two Rabies vaccines.
 The first is a one-year vaccine which is given to puppies or dogs that have never been vaccinated.
 After this, a three-year Rabies Vaccine is administered.

 Bordetella is a vaccine is for an upper respiratory infection that is HIGHLY contagious between dogs.
 The first symptom of Kennel Cough is a dry cough.
 If you have multiple dogs, and one has started coughing, it might be best to treat all at the same time to avoid relapses of infection.
 A cough in dogs can be a symptom of a more severe condition.
 At our hospital we treat coughing dogs as emergency (same day appointment).

 Outdoor cats are more at risk for potential diseases transmitted from our environment and other animals.
 We highly recommend indoor cats to be vaccinated as well.
 Unfortunately, we have treated indoor cats with terminal problems that were preventable.
 We recommend that outdoor cats are tested every year for FELV/FIV.

-Feline Leukemia: The feline leukemia virus can infect cats by saliva or nasal discharge, biting, or sharing food and water dishes.
+Feline Leukemia is a virus can infect cats by saliva or nasal discharge, biting, or sharing food and water dishes.
 It is recommended for both indoor and outdoor cats, as this virus may be fatal.
 The American Association of Feline Practitioners recommends every kitten be vaccinated for Feline Leukemia.

-FEL/FIV: Is a routine blood test that should be done on your cats annually if outdoors.
-For indoor cats, discuss your cats risk factor with your veterinarian.
+FEL/FIV is a routine blood test that should be annually done on outdoor cats.
+For indoor cats, discuss your cats’ risk factor with one of our doctors.